sultanadika/football-shop/README.md

 - After deployment is success copy the website link from PWS and paste it into google
 - if its not success yet then finding the bug to fix it would be the best to do :D

+Website is done and well finished :D 🥇💯

+# Role of Settings.py in a Django Project